|Richard Kissling 1848-1919|

 From the Alps, the cast bronze statue, the stones of the base and pedestal were transported via railway to neighboring Italy where it took a ship from the Mediterranean going to the Suez and traveled to the Philippines where it was reassembled in the Luneta.

 In 1913, to commemorate the 17th year of Rizal's execution Richard Kissling's "Motto Stella" was unveiled.

 |Kissling in 1914|

-Few years later in 1919, Richard Kissling died in his sleep.
-The once famous artist of his country, who was once called "national sculptor of Switzerland', died almost forgotten, owing to the fact that his 'classic-heroic" style was already considered obsolete.
+Richard Kissling died in Zürich July 19, 1919.
+The once famous artist of his country, who was once called "national sculptor of Switzerland", died almost forgotten, owing to the fact that his "classic-heroic" style was already considered obsolete in his time.
 It was said that the plaster model of one of his famous work "Alfred Escher Monument" was even thrown in the Lake of Zürich.

 |The William Tell monument in Altdorf.|

 |Statue of Alfred Escher in Zurich main train station|